ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 4. Register the service's external IP address or VPC hostname with the domain you previously chose.
   * Custom domain: Work with your DNS provider to add the `router-private-ingress-controller` service's external IP address as an A record (classic clusters) or VPC hostname as a CNAME (VPC clusters) that maps to your custom domain.
   * IBM-provided domain: Create a DNS entry for the `router-private-ingress-controller` service's VPC hostname.
 When you run the following command, the subdomain that you specified in the `private-ingress-controller.yaml` file is automatically generated, and is registered with the `router-private-ingress-controller` service.
-A TLS secret for the domain is automatically generated.
+A TLS secret for the domain is automatically generated in the project that you specify where your app runs.
 The secret name follows a truncated format of the subdomain, such as `mycluster-a1b2cdef345678g9hi012j3kl4567890-i003`.
     ```
-    ibmcloud oc nlb-dns create vpc-gen2 --cluster <cluster_name_or_ID> --lb-host <VPC_hostname> --type private
+    ibmcloud oc nlb-dns create vpc-gen2 --cluster <cluster_name_or_ID> --lb-host <VPC_hostname> --type private --secret-namespace <project>
     ```
     {: pre}